floramaevillarin/.NET-8-and-Blazor/README.md

-# Full-Stack Timesheet Management System
+# Timesheet and invoicing Management System

 This project is a step-by-step guide to building a full-stack timesheet management system using **Blazor** and **Entity Framework Core** in **.NET 8**.
 It demonstrates how to implement CRUD (Create, Read, Update, Delete) operations with a focus on efficiently managing timesheet data.